SimpleDevs-AR-VR/Meta-Quest-Pro-LensCorrection/README.md

 In addition, it's perhaps more optimal to attempt to look at only a singular eye rather than both eyes.
 Both eye perspectives are likely to contain similar visual information, and thus it will be simpler to crop the footage to focus on one eye prior to lens correction.

+Finally, because the footage is angled at a particular degree from the horizon (approximately 18 degrees), we need to fix that as well.

 ## Commands and Parameters

 If you've used [our method for eye footage capture using **scrcpy**](git@github.com:SimpleDevs-AR-VR/Meta-Quest-Pro-SCRCPY.git), you were provided two options to capture the footage: